 The Arkansas Autism Foundation is committed to funding yearly grants for projects or programs and community outreach grants that will help “build bridges to independence for Arkansans with autism.”
-We are proud that only one year after being founded that we offered our first call for grant proposals and provided funding of $8500.00.
-We will continue to offer grants on a yearly basis and will continually grow them in both size and scope as our fundraising allows.
+We are proud that we have provided over $110,000 in grant and scholarship funding.
+We will continue to offer these grants on a yearly basis as our fundraising allows.

 Our grants cycles include:

-Projects and Programs Grant Cycle – Grant applications will be accepted from March 1st to May 15th.
+Projects and Programs Grant Cycle – Grant applications will be accepted from April 15th to June 1st.
 Awards are granted on July 1st.
 We encourage organizations or individuals to apply for this grant for projects or programs that are consistent with our mission of building bridges for independence with autism.
+The grant is for programs and projects that would benefit two or more individuals.
+(This is not an individual grant.)
 Examples of funded programs include: social skills building groups, GFCF cooking classes, horticultural programs, daily living skills program, applied behavioral analysis training for staff, life skills classes or outings, sensory friendly space and social skills materials for speech and language therapy.
-Grant funding is available up to $1000.
+Grant funding is available up to $750.

-“Special” Summer Respite Grant Cycle – This special respite grant project is funded through the Arkansas Lifespan Respite Coalition and the Administration on Community Living.
+This special respite grant project is funded through the Arkansas Lifespan Respite Coalition and the Administration on Community Living.
 Applicants will be notified once application is received.
-Funding is available up to $200 for any type of respite including private in home care, private babysitters or PRN’s, respite programs, summer programs, summer camps, summer activities that would give respite time to family.
+Funding is available up to $500 for any type of respite including private in home care, private babysitters or PRN’s, respite programs, summer programs, summer camps, summer activities that would give respite time to family.

 Projects and Programs Grant Cycle